Amplitude recursions with an extra marked point

 Taking the $z_2$-derivative on the finite-length vector $\Selbld^\El_{\leq\wmax}(z_2)$ leads to the differential equation

 where the remainder $r_{\wmax}$ prevents \eqn{eqn:KZBz2MaxWeight} to be a complete KZB equation.
-However, as will be discussed below, this remainder may be disregarded when calculating one-loop string corrections up to a particular order in $\ap$.
+However, as will be discussed below, this remainder may be disregarded when calculating one-loop configuration\hyp{}space integrals up to a particular order in $\ap$.